 Basic products display only the raw ENS forecast data, without any particular modification or post-processing.
 Individually plotted forecast charts of MSLP and 850hPa temperature of all the ensemble members, including the HRES and the Control, can be displayed individually, but for ease of visual comparison are displayed together as "Postage Stamps” (or "Postage Stamps Maps or Charts").
 They cover a limited area of the globe, normally Europe and eastern North Atlantic.
-The charts are intended to be used for reference - for example to explain the spread in synoptic terms and in particular, the reasons for extreme weather etc. It is not possible to select the ENS member with the best subsequent forecast since the performance of any member during the first 12hrs of the forecast has little relevance to its skill beyond T+48hrs in the same area.
+The charts are intended to be used for reference - for example to explain the spread in synoptic terms and in particular, the reasons for extreme weather etc. It might seem attractive to identify the member which verifies best in the early part of the forecast (say at T+12) and assume this member will continue to provide the best forecast during the rest of the medium range period.
+But this is not true; the performance of any member during the first 12hrs of the forecast has little relevance to its skill beyond T+48hrs in the same area.

-Spaghetti diagrams are available on ecCharts and display isolines for Surface Pressure or 500hPa geopotential height or 850hPa temperature, the value for which is chosen by the user.
-The isolines, drawn for each member, are initially very tightly packed, but they increasingly spread out as the forecasts progress, reflecting the flow-dependent increase in forecast uncertainty.
-Spaghetti Diagrams are sensitive to gradients; in areas of weak gradient they can show a large spread of the isolines, even if the situation is highly predictable.
+Spaghetti diagrams are available on ecCharts.
+The charts display isolines from each ensemble member for Surface Pressure (MSLP) or 500hPa geopotential height or 850hPa temperature, and the isoline values are selected by the user (e.g. 1015hPa, or 546dam, or 0°C).
+The isolines, drawn for each member, are very tightly packed for forecasts at short lead times, but they become increasingly spread out as the forecasts progress reflecting the flow-dependent increase in forecast uncertainty.
+Spaghetti diagrams are sensitive to gradients; in areas of weak gradient they can show a large spread of the isolines, even if the situation is highly predictable.
 Conversely, in areas of strong gradient they can display a small spread of the isolines, even if there are important forecast variations.

 Ensemble Mean and Median

-Fig18.104.22.168: As Fig22.214.171.124 but with the spread of PMSL by ensemble members (coloured - orange: high spread, blue: low spread).
+Fig126.96.36.199: As Fig188.8.131.52 but with the spread of mean sea level pressure (PMSL) by ensemble members (coloured - orange: high spread, blue: low spread).
 Highest spread of PMSL is on the eastern side of the depression indicating greater uncertainty in the strength of a southerly wind.
 There is lower spread to the west where most members suggest a fairly low pressure and higher probability of a northerly flow.
 The smallest spread is near the centre of the depression indicated by the ensemble mean but wind direction is very uncertain here; it depends upon the positioning of the low in the of individual ENS members.
 Chart taken from ecCharts.

-Fig126.96.36.199: As Fig188.8.131.52 with the probability of wind ≥10m/s.
+Fig184.108.40.206: As Fig220.127.116.11 with the probability of wind ≥10m/s.
 There is a higher probability (dark blue) in the area west of Ireland where the pressure gradient is uncertain although the direction is fairly certain.
-The ENS mean would not suggest such strong winds.
+The ensemble mean (Fig18.104.22.168) would not suggest such strong winds.
 There is very low probability (white) south of Greenland where the gradient is generally light and the direction is uncertain.
 Chart taken from ecCharts.
 Light blue >25%, Blue >50%, Dark blue >75% probability.